Edit Content

 Debt collection harassment is widespread, affecting millions annually.
 According to the Consumer Financial Protection Bureau (CFPB), debt collection practices take up to 25% of all consumer complaints.
 An A17 Urban Institute study found that one in three American adults with a credit file had debts in collections.
 Agencies like Benuck & Rainey frequently feature in these complaints, with many citing harassing phone calls and unethical collection tactics.

-The Federal Trade Commission (FTC) reports that over $11 billion in debt is collected yearly, but some of these efforts involve illegal practices.
+Federal Trade Commission (FTC) reports that over $11 billion in debt is collected yearly, but some of these efforts involve illegal practices.
 Telephone harassment, in particular, is a common issue, with consumers reporting that agencies often make repeated calls or contact them at inappropriate times, violating the Fair Debt Collection Practices Act (FDCPA).

 Debt collection can also lead to emotional and financial stress.
 A 2022 survey showed that 40% of consumers harassed by collectors experience significant anxiety and stress, often impacting their work and personal lives.
+Individuals dealing with medical debt face additional challenges, including harassment from creditors, fears of scams, and demands for payments without proper documentation.

 Debt collection scams further compound the problem.
 Fake collectors may pose as agencies like Benuck & Rainey, pressuring consumers to pay nonexistent debts.
-The FDCPA is designed to protect against such tactics.
+The is designed to protect against such tactics.
 If you’re a victim of debt collection harassment, you have rights under the FDCPA.
 Law firms like The Wood Law Firm can guide you through the legal process and help stop the harassment.

 Also read: Advanced Capital Solutions Phone Harassment